jovsa/jovsa.github.io/_posts/2022-01-22-thiel-stanford-german-270.md

 * A two-page (approx. 500 words) reading response each week on the current texts.
 Do not provide summaries but instead offer your thoughts on how these texts contribute to our inquiry into globalization, sovereignty and technology.
 Feel free to highlight problematic or difficult passages.
 * Each student will present one 10-15 minute oral presentation on the day’s readings.
 There will be multiple presentations at each session, so the presenters will be expected to coordinate among themselves so as not to be repetitive.
 Introduce the readings, explain their importance and offer your criticism and discussion questions.
 * A term paper due at the last session, March 12.
 Discuss the topic in advance with the instructors.
 You may write on any of the texts, providing closer interpretation.
-However you are also welcome to discuss current political, technological or cultural developments—in light of the seminar’s reflections— and offer your account.
+However you are also welcome to discuss current political, technological or cultural developments—in light of the seminar’s reflections — and offer your account.

 ## Modules